MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ##### Returns

 The text entered by the user if the prompt was submitted or `null` if the prompt was rejected or closed.
-If the user does not enter any text and submits the prompt, the value will be an empty string.
+If the user does not enter any text and submits the prompt, the value is an empty string.

 #### Example